Relay Working Principle

 Switching LoadLight loadsHeavy loads

-The difference between relay and contactor mainly depends on load capacity and application.
+The difference between a relay and a contactor mainly depends on the electrical load capacity, switching requirements, and intended application.

 Application Type